eugene-kamenev/orientdb-groovy/README.md

 This project contains Groovy AST Transformations trying to mimic grails-entity style.
 All useful information you can find in Spock tests dir.
 Document API and Graph API with gremlin are supported.
 Built with OrientDB 2.1.0 and Apache Groovy 2.4.4

+# Latest news:
+###03.01.2016
+Work on this project will be continued as native GORM plugin, see this: [link](https://github.com/eugene-kamenev/orientdb-groovy/issues/23)

 #Gradle config
 ```groovy
 repositories {